terran6/terra-vesting/README.md

 Periodic vesting accounts work similarly to continuous vesting accounts except that vesting occurs over predefined vesting periods.
 Each period has a specified length corresponding to the number of seconds the period will last.

-Below, we see an example of a periodic vesting account where 5,000,000 uLUNA will be vested over the same 24 hour period.
+Below, we see an example of a periodic vesting account where 5,000,000 uLUNA will be vested over the 24 hour period referenced in the continuous vesting account example.
 During period 1, within the first 4 hours (14,400 seconds) after the start time, 1,000,000 uLUNA will be vested.
 During period 2, in the 6 hours (21,600 seconds) after period 1, 2,000,000 uLUNA will be vested.
 Finally, during period 3, in the 14 hours (50,400 seconds) after period 2, 2,000,000 more uLUNA will be vested.

 ```json
 {